ingowald/optix7course/README.md

 However, this step-by-step organization is not necessarily the greatest resource to eventually use to build your own advanced projects with.
-If you do want to follow up and build your own OptiX-accelerated ray tracer(s), I would suggest that after glacing through (and maybe playing with) this repo's examples you will eventually *not* base your renderer off this repo's latest sample, and instead have a look at my other OptiX 7 resource, the OWL project (now
+If you do want to follow up and build your own OptiX-accelerated ray tracer(s), I would suggest that after glancing through (and maybe playing with) this repo's examples you will eventually *not* base your renderer off this repo's latest sample, and instead have a look at my other OptiX 7 resource, the OWL project (now